HughMaingauche/ILI9341-parallel-TFT-driver-for-micropython/README.md

 ## How to use the files in the repository :

-1. After installing micropython on your device, copy the full content of the corresponding folder to the root directory (using Thonny, Rshell or wathever software you usually use)
+###1.
+After installing micropython on your device:
+copy the full content of the corresponding folder to the root directory (using Thonny, Rshell or wathever software you usually use)

-2. Short description of the files :
+###2.
+Short description of the files :

 ILI9341.py : Main LCD display library, must be imported in full in the py program in order to use all the features, from this library you can declare a "screen" class object